noris-network/koris/README.rst

    with ``-h`` or ``--help``.

    .. code:: shell

       $ koris -h
-      usage: koris [-h] [--version] {add,apply,destroy} ...
+      usage: koris [-h] [--version]
+                  [--verbosity {0,1,2,3,4,quiet,error,warning,info,debug}]
+                  {add,apply,delete,destroy} ...

+      Before any koris command can be run, an OpenStack RC file has to be sourced in the shell.
+See online documentation for more information.

       positional arguments:
+        {add,apply,delete,destroy}
-        {add,apply,destroy}  commands
+                              commands
           add                 Add a worker node or master node to the cluster.
-Add a node to the current active context in your KUBECONFIG.
-                            You can specify any other configuration file by overriding the KUBECONFIG environment variable.
+Add a node or a master to the current active context in your KUBECONFIG.
+You can specify any other configuration file by overriding the KUBECONFIG environment
-          apply              Bootstrap a Kubernetes cluster
+                              variable.
+If you specify a name and IP address the program will only try to join it to the cluster without trying to create the host in the cloud first. apply               Bootstrap a Kubernetes cluster
+          delete              Delete a node from the cluster, or the complete cluster.
           destroy             Delete the complete cluster stack

       optional arguments:
         -h, --help            show this help message and exit --version             show version and exit
+        --verbosity {0,1,2,3,4,quiet,error,warning,info,debug}, -v {0,1,2,3,4,quiet,error,warning,info,debug}
+                              set the verbosity level (0 = quiet, 1 = error, 2 =
+                              warning, 3 = info, 4 = debug) (default: 3)

 3. To get information about each subcommand type: